Digital-Defiance/BrightChain-old/README.md

 - Coming soon (GitHub Pages): https://the-revolution-network.github.io/gh-pages/

 Recent thoughts:
+ - If you haven't noticed- BrightChain is almost BrightChainS with an S. It's a pool of chains.
+Each with its own value.
+ - Something I was implementing in the old code but haven't yet gotten to is also a deduplication for public blocks.
+Basically any chain that has its CBL block committed to the network will have the hash of the overall chain checked for deduplication.
  - Likely to use https://dapr.io https://github.com/dapr for node sync in the near future.
  - API throttle will continue as planned to be mathematically rate limited by minimal proof of works for bad actors and an algorithm to determine the maximum request r/w rates.
  - Block consensus will be proof of stake